History of Glass

 How to turn Sand into GlassThe raw material from which glass is made is silica, the most abundant of all the earth's minerals.
 Milky white in color, it is found in many forms of rock, including granite.
 And as every beach in the world has been formed by water pounding rocks into tiny particles, sand is the major source of silica.

-When you are next at the seaside, examine a handful of sand.
-Any grain that is semitransparent - rather than black, red, yellow or some other definite color - is a grain of silica.
+When you examine a handful of sand, any grain that is semitransparent - rather than black, red, yellow or some other definite color - is a grain of silica.
 Sand also contains other minerals, but silica is the main component because it is hard, insoluble and does not decompose, so it outlasts the others.

 Pure silica has such a high melting point that no ordinary fire would convert it into glass.
 Today, lime and soda are combined with silica to produce soda-lime glass, used for making bottles, window panes, flat glass products, and cheap drinking glasses.
 When glass cools, its structure does not return to the crystalline structure of silica, which is opaque.
 Instead, it forms a disordered structure rather like a frozen liquid, which is transparent.